BirdeeHub/lzextras/README.md

 # lzextras

-## ATTENTION: THIS REPO IS IN EARLY DEVELOPMENT

 This repository contains extensions for [`lze`](https://github.com/BirdeeHub/lze#electric_plug-api)

-See there for more info on how to use the things here, there are some custom handlers you may register, and some utilities you can use to make your life easier.
+See there for more info on how to use the things here.

+This repository contains some custom handlers you may register, and some utilities you can use to make your life easier, (or harder but more exciting, in the case of the merge handler)

 ## LSP handler

-in the lsp field you can declare:
+In the `lsp` field you can declare:

-- a function to run for all LSP specs, that recieves the plugin object, (mostly for lspconfig)
+- A function to run for all LSP specs, that receives the plugin object, (mostly for `lspconfig`)

 OR

-- a table of LSP settings which denotes that thing fulfills the LSP, and it makes sure the function ones load first to be parsed within the functions provided in the first form above.
+- A table of LSP settings for the LSP implementations.
+  It makes sure the above function type specs load first, and the function type spec will run for all table type LSP specs

-It auto populates file types from lspconfig if you dont include any under `plugin.lsp.filetypes`
+It auto populates file types from `lspconfig` if you don't include any under `plugin.lsp.filetypes`

 It will make sure all specs with functions load before the specs with tables.

+- Example useage:

 <!-- markdownlint-disable MD013 -->
 ```lua